 We do not sell trade or rent your personal information to anyone.

-We may need to provide your information to contractors who supply services to us, e.g.; to handle mailings on our behalf, external data storage providers or to other companies in the event of a corporate sale, merger, reorganization, dissolution or similar event.
+We may need to provide your information to contractors who supply services to us, for e.g. to handle mailings on our behalf, external data storage providers or to other companies in the event of a corporate sale, merger, reorganisation, dissolution or similar event.
 However, we will take reasonable steps to ensure that they protect your information as required under the Privacy Act.

-If you wish to access or correct your personal information please write to our Privacy Officer at 119 Salmon Street, Port Melbourne Vic 3207 or email@example.com.
+If you wish to access or correct your personal information please write to our Privacy Officer at Level 1, 280 Coventry Street, Port Melbourne VIC 3205 or email@example.com.

 How can you check, update or change the information we are holding?